 7. Be honest

 If you don’t like the outcome, don’t wait until you’re in your car to start sobbing, let the stylist know (politely) and make a plan to change it.
-Awkward, yes, but better than a full on BMW breakdown.
+Awkward, yes, but better than a full blown breakdown.

 8. If you’re going to be late or need to cancel, for God’s sake, call!